Magnetic Polarisability of Octet Baryons via Lattice QCD: Proton-Neutron Magnetic Polarizability Difference

-The difference between the magnetic polarisability of the proton and neutron can provide a test of Reggeon dominance~\cite{Gasser:2015dwa,Gasser:2020hzn}.
-Under the assumption of Reggeon dominance, chiral perturbation theory and Baldin sum rules can predict the difference of magnetic polarisabilities.
+The difference between the magnetic polarizability of the proton and neutron can provide a test of Reggeon dominance~\cite{Gasser:2015dwa,Gasser:2020hzn}.
+Under the assumption of Reggeon dominance, chiral perturbation theory and Baldin sum rules can predict the difference of magnetic polarizabilities.